 Heikkila v.
 Barber [345 U. S. 229 (1953)]: Challenging the validity of a deportation order.

 Shaughnessy v.
 U.S. ex rel.
-Mezei [345 U. S. 206 (1953)]: Previously lawfully admitted alien returned after trip abroad and was deemed inadmissible; detained at Ellis Island, which doesn’t count as being in the U.S.
+Mezei [345 U. S. 206 (1953)]: Previously lawfully admitted alien returned after trip abroad and was deemed inadmissible; detained at Ellis Island for 21 months, which doesn’t count as being in the U.S. Reentry doctrine: exclusion all over again.

 Shaughnessy v.
 Pedreiro [349 U. S. 48 (1955)]: Review of deportation orders.